 Quite often employers will ask you to perform some form of psychometric assessment as part of their Assessment Centre.
 If you know this to be the case then you should set aside some time beforehand to practice a few tests.

 If you can’t find the exact type of test you will be taking, then you should still try the most relevant ones you can find, as this will be good practice, and ease your nerves to give you a better chance of performing well on the day.

-Generally speaking, the more prepared you are, the more confident you should feel going into your Assessment Centre.
+Generally speaking, the more prepared you are, the more confident you should feel going into your Assessment Centre (or graduate assessment centre).